RMBond/ScottCreek-WY22_CZUFire_Poster/README.md

     unit is installed directly above the weir.
 It collects depth, temp, salinity, turbidity, (and other) every half hour.
-Note there is some column renaming done before importing the dataset into R. Data range from 1/1/2021 to 6/22/21. <span style="color:red">*It may need some QC.*</span>
+Note there is some column renaming done before importing the dataset into R. Data range from 1/1/2021 to 6/22/21. <span style="color:red">*Dataset has been lightly QC’ed and may need additional work.*</span>

 6. The <span style="color:purple">*Gagedata\_XXX.csv*</span> datafile
     contains a portion of the stage(timestamp and ft) data.
 The unit is installed near the Archibald Creek confluence with the mainstem.
 The agge wasn’t workig very well during WY21 (data collected every 2 hrs and would get clogged with fine sediment).
-Ryan Sercy (Standford) has recreated the hydrograph from regression nearby gages.
+Ryan Sercy (Standford) has recreated the hydrograph from regression nearby gages. <span style="color:red">*We decided to not include this data in the poster.*</span>

 <br>